What is homeowners insurance and what does it cover?

 Keep in mind that each coverage in a homeowners insurance policy is subject to a limit — the maximum amount your policy would pay toward a covered loss.
 You may be able to adjust your coverage limits to your needs — taking into account, for example, the value of your home and belongings and how much it may cost to repair or replace them if they are damaged or destroyed by a covered risk.

 In most cases, you will typically have to pay your deductible before your insurance benefits kick in to help cover a loss.
-Read your policy or contact your agent to review your coverage limits and deductibles.
+Read your policy or contact your insurance provider to review your coverage limits and deductibles.
 You can typically adjust them to fit your needs.

 The protections offered by a homeowners insurance policy may serve as a safety net if the unexpected occurs.
-A local agent can help you select the types of coverage and limits that make sense for you.
+Your insurance provider can help you select the types of coverage and limits that make sense for you.